psu-epl/psu-epl.github.com/Drill-Press-at-the-L.I.D..md

 # Drill Press

-The EPL has a Central Machinery 10" 12-speed drill press.
+The L.I.D. has a Central Machinery 10" 12-speed drill
+press.
 It's a drill press: there's not so much to say about it.